mmistakes/made-mistakes-jekyll/README.md

 ```
 _posts/
+_drafts/
 images/
 ```

-Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't sell it as a theme or pass it off as your own work.
+Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't sell or pass it off as your own work.
+When in doubt ask [@mmistakes](http://twitter.com/mmistakes).
 Don't be a dick please.